Selecting the Best Fabrics for Lingerie

 Selecting lingerie fabrics is a complicated issue for many designers.
 Most designers agree that natural fabrics, such as cotton, bamboo, etc are wonderful on the skin.
 And with soft, sensitive skin on your “special bits”, you obviously want the best fabric against your skin.
 However, lingerie is as much of a functional clothing as it is decorative.
-For this reason, lingerie requires at least a certain amount of stretch to maintain the strength required for support.
-This stretch is provided by elastic which is placed either in the fabric, in the support bands, or both.
-Since elastic is typically synthetic, it’s necessary then to include at least a certain amount of synthetic fibers in your lingerie design.
+For this reason, lingerie often requires structural elements such as underwires, boning, pads, forms, and more.
+It also typically requires at least a certain amount of stretch to maintain the strength required for support.
+This stretch is provided by elastic fibers which are placed in the fabric itself, in the support bands, or both.
+This is an important point for any type of undergarment that is intended to be eco-friendly.
+Since elastic is typically synthetic, it becomes necessary to include at least a certain amount of synthetic fibers in your lingerie design.
+We’ll discuss here various types of lingerie fabrics and the pros and cons of each type.

 Natural Fabrics in Lingerie